 WHAT IS AN EXPUNGEMENT

-California Penal Code 1203.4 states that once an individual’s criminal record has been expunged, that person is released from all of the “penalties and disabilities” that came out of the conviction.
+An expungement is available under California Penal Code 1203.4 states that once an individual’s criminal record has been expunged, that person is released from all of the “penalties and disabilities” that came out of the conviction.
 Having your record expunged can help with getting professional licenses and in acquiring new jobs.
+Nothing is worse than paying for a criminal conviction for the rest of your life, even after you have learned your lesson and changed your ways.
 An expungement essentially means that you’re asking the court to reopen your criminal case, withdraw your guilty plea, dismiss the charges and close the case again, this time without a conviction.
+A criminal lawyer can assist you in getting an expungement.

 WHO CAN GET AN EXPUNGEMENT